 If you can, get your hands on some full round protractors.
 They make things much easier and help students to recognize that measuring angles is the same as measuring sections of a circle.
 Full round protractors also makes it much easier and precise to measure reflex angles.

-Area and Perimeter Worksheets
+Area and Perimeter of Other Polygons Worksheets

 Worksheets for calculating the area and perimeter of polygons other than triangles and rectangles.